apmckinlay/natureapp/insects/azurebut.md

 habitat: [forest,urban,wetland]
 keywords: [butterfly]
 ---
-Blue Azure Butterfly can be found in almost all parts of North America apart from the Arctic.
+Blue Azure Butterflies can be found in almost all parts of North America apart from the Arctic.
 There are many different species of these small butterflies (1-1.5 in) that can be found in **open woodlands**, **urban gardens** and **parks**, or **marshy areas**.

 When Azure are flying, you see the light blue upper surface of their wings.
 When they are perched, you see the bottom of their wings, which is gray.

-Azure Butterfly lay their eggs on shrubs.
+Azure Butterflies lay their eggs on shrubs.
 The **caterpillars**, usually green, eat the flowers and developing fruit.
 After a winter hibernation, the butterflies emerge from their chrysalids.
-Different species emerge at different times. **Spring Azure** are the first to appear from April to mid-June while you'll spot **Summer Azure** in July.
+Different species emerge at different times. **Spring Azures** are the first to appear from April to mid-June while you'll spot **Summer Azures** in July.

 **Did you know?** The caterpillars of Azure butterflies are often tended by [Ants](/insects/ants/) who provide some protection in return for eating a sweet liquid secreted by the caterpillars.